Jaya Bachchan

-Jaya Amitabh Bachchan (/bn/; née Bhaduri; born 9 April 1948) is an Indian actress and politician.

-She is regarded as one of the greatest actresses of Hindi cinema.
-She is serving as member of the parliament in the Rajya Sabha from the Samajwadi Party since 2004.
-Having worked in Hindi films and Bengali films, she is noted for reinforcing a natural style of acting in both mainstream and arthouse cinema.
-A recipient of several accolades, she has won ten Filmfare Awards, including a Lifetime Achievement Award and Padma Shri, the fourth-highest civilian honour awarded by the Government of India.
+Jaya Bachchan (née Bhaduri; born 9 April 1948) is an Indian actress and politician.
+She has served as a Member of Parliament in the Rajya Sabha from the Samajwadi Party since 2004.
+Known for her work in Hindi films, she is noted for reinforcing a natural style of acting in both mainstream and "middle-of-the-road" cinema.
+Bachchan has received several accolades, including ten Filmfare Awards and the Padma Shri, the fourth-highest civilian honour awarded by the Government of India.

-Jaya Bachchan made her film debut as a teenager in Satyajit Ray's Mahanagar(1963), followed by her first screen role as an adult in the drama Guddi (1971), directed by Hrishikesh Mukherjee, in their first of several collaborations.
+Bachchan made her film debut as a teenager in Satyajit Ray's Mahanagar (1963), and her first screen role as an adult was in Guddi (1971), directed by Hrishikesh Mukherjee, with whom she collaborated in several films thereafter.
 She was noted for her performances in films like Uphaar (1971), Koshish (1972) and Kora Kagaz (1974).
-She starred alongside Amitabh Bachchan in several films, including Zanjeer (1973), Abhimaan (1973), Chupke Chupke (1975), Mili (1975) and the cult film Sholay (1975), which saw her playing the much-lauded role of a young widow.
+Throughout the decade, she formed a successful screen partnership with her husband Amitabh Bachchan, opposite whom she starred in films such as Zanjeer (1973), Abhimaan (1973), Chupke Chupke (1975) and Mili (1975), as well as the cult film Sholay (1975).
 She won the Filmfare Award for Best Actress for Abhimaan, Kora Kagaz and Nauker (1979).

-Following her marriage to actor Amitabh Bachchan and the birth of their children, she restricted her work in films, notably starring in Yash Chopra's musical romantic drama Silsila (1981).
-After a 17-year sabbatical, she returned to acting with Govind Nihalani's independent drama Hazaar Chaurasi Ki Maa(1998).
-Bachchan won three Filmfare Awards for Best Supporting Actress for playing emotionally-troubled mothers in the commercially successful dramas Fiza (2000), Kabhi Khushi Kabhie Gham (2001) and Kal Ho Naa Ho (2003).
-After another hiatus, she made her comeback with Karan Johar's romantic comedy family-drama Rocky Aur Rani Kii Prem Kahaani (2023).
+Following her marriage and the birth of their children, she restricted her work in films, notably starring in Silsila (1981) before quitting acting for an extended 17-year sabbatical.
+She returned to acting with Govind Nihalani's independent drama Hazaar Chaurasi Ki Maa (1998).
+Bachchan revived her career with a number of character parts following her comeback.
+She won three Filmfare Award for Best Supporting Actress for playing emotionally troubled mothers in the commercially successful dramas Fiza (2000), Kabhi Khushi Kabhie Gham...
+(2001) and Kal Ho Naa Ho (2003).
+After another hiatus, she appeared in Karan Johar's Rocky Aur Rani Kii Prem Kahaani (2023).

 Early life and family

 Jaya Bachchan was born as Jaya Bhaduri into a Bengali family on 9 April 1948 in Jabalpur, in the Central Provinces and Berar of the Dominion of India (now in Madhya Pradesh, India).
 She is the daughter of Tarun Kumar Bhaduri, a journalist, author, and poet, and his wife, Indira.
 She has two sisters, Rita and Nita.
 Nita's son Kunal Ross is married to actress Tillotama Shome.

-Bachchan was educated at Loreto Convent School, Shillong; St. Joseph's Convent School, Bhopal; and at Loreto College, Kolkata.
+Bachchan was educated at St. Joseph's Convent School, Bhopal, and at Loreto College, Kolkata.
 She was awarded the Best All-India N.C.C.
-Cadet Award during Republic Day celebrations of 1966.
-She then graduated with a gold medal at Film and Television Institute of India, Pune.
+Cadet Award during the Republic Day celebrations of 1966.
+She then graduated with a gold medal from Film and Television Institute of India, Pune.